 - An editorial about “An Important Milestone” research by Dr. Jiang

-- American and Chinese Press reports about Dr. Jiang
+- American and Chinese Language press reports about Dr. Jiang

 - – Feature story from the World Journal Weekly in Chinese “世界周刊特写” (2011)